michael-trovato/advanced-macro-calculator/README.md

-# Simple Macro Calculator
+# Advanced Macro Calculator

-## How to Use
+This calculator helps you optimize your nutritional intake and weight management strategies.

-### Running
+It is built on reliable scientific evidence and provides you with personalized advice based on your specific input.

-[Python 3](https://www.python.org/downloads/) is required to run this calculator.
-The most recent version is recommended.
+To use this calculator, you require the most recent version of [Python 3](https://www.python.org/downloads/).

 ### Prompts